eakdogan/AIND-NLP-Bookworm/README.md

 **Note**: You may have to install some packages (mentioned in the notebook).
 To do so, simply open another terminal and use pip.

-## Tasks

-Complete each task in the notebook by implementing or modifying code wherever there is a `TODO` comment in a code cell, and answering any inline questions by modifying markdown cells.
-E.g.:

 > **Q**: What is the overall sentiment detected in this text?
 Mention the type (positive/negative) and score.
 >
 > **A**: Negative, -0.798

-Once you have completed all tasks, save the notebook, and then export it into a PDF or HTML.
-Remember to submit both the notebook  (.ipynb) and the PDF/HTML, along with any other files that may be needed, e.g. data files, in case you use your own (sample files provided with the project don't need to be submitted).

-**Note**: Please do not submit your `service-credentials.json` file - that is meant to be kept secret.

 ## Extensions